lucksoft-yungui/luck-node-mtp/README.md

 Users of other OS need to build their own development environment to recompile.
 For details, please refer to the [Development Environment](#development-environment) chapter.

-At the same time, I also look forward to your friends to PR the `prebuild` files of other systems that you have precompiled into this project.
+At the same time, I also look forward to you can PR the `prebuild` files of other systems that you have precompiled into this project.

 > Note: The Windows platform needs to install the `WinUSB`, `libusb-win32` or `libusbK` driver to work properly, it is recommended to use `Zadig` to
 > Manage the drivers of each device.
 The way to manage the drivers through `Zadig` is as follows: